Programs and Partners

 Why would traffickers be interested in babies?
 Are rescued babies able to be adopted?

 Rescued babies are sometimes able to be adopted, giving them a chance at normal, happy lives.
 Adoption needs to be done through an agency or other appropriate legal means.
-While WAR, Int’l is not an adoption agency and is unable to facilitate adoptions, we do rejoice when rescued babies are adopted into loving homes!
+While WAR, Int’l is unable to facilitate adoptions, we do rejoice when rescued babies are adopted into loving homes!

 How does WAR, Int’l rescue women and children?